Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Proofs

 \subsection{Binary Questionnaire}

-The proof is based on the following technical assumption, which excludes that in sampling the random mindsets $\mu_i$ we obtain a degenerate situation: \begin{assumption}[{\bf Mindsets are not degenerate}] Considering the set of ground truth mindsets, there is no vector $v \in \{0,1\}^m$ such that for every triple in $v$ there is a mindset that agrees with the corresponding triple and v is no ground truth mindset.\\ Formally, if $\tau \in \{0,1\}^m$ satisfies that for all $x,y,z\le\numpartitions$ there exists a mindset $\Mindset_i$ such that $\tau(x)=\Mindset_i(x)$ as well as $\tau(y)=\Mindset_i(y)$ and $\tau(z)=\Mindset_i(z)$, then $\tau$ is a mindset, that is, $\tau=\Mindset_j$ for some $j$. \end{assumption} Intuitively Assumption~\ref{ass:orientations} means we cannot trivially partition the ground truth into more that $k$ tangles.
-We can theoretically prove that for fixed $\nummindsets$ and growing $\numpartitions$ the probability of Assumption~\ref{ass:orientations} being satisfied tends to $1$:
+The proof of Theorem~\ref{thm:mindsetseqtangles} is based on the following technical assumption, which excludes that in sampling the random mindsets $\mu_i$ we obtain a degenerate situation: \begin{assumption}[{\bf Mindsets are not degenerate}] If a tangle $\tau \in \{0,1\}^m$ satisfies that for all sets of three $x,y,z\le\numpartitions$ there exists a mindset $\Mindset_i$ such that tangle and mindset agree on all three: $\tau(x)=\Mindset_i(x)$ as well as $\tau(y)=\Mindset_i(y)$ and $\tau(z)=\Mindset_i(z)$, then the tangle $\tau$ is a single mindsets in the data, that is, $\tau=\Mindset_j$ for some $j$. \end{assumption} Intuitively, Assumption~\ref{ass:orientations} means we cannot trivially partition the ground truth into more than $k$ tangles, for $k$ ground truth mindsets.
+We now prove that for fixed $\nummindsets$ and growing $\numpartitions$ the probability of Assumption~\ref{ass:orientations} being satisfied tends to $1$:

 \begin{proposition}[Assumption~\ref{ass:orientations} satisfied with high probability] For $\beta=m/(k2^k)$, Assumption~\ref{ass:orientations} is true with probability at least $1-2^{(1-\beta)\nummindsets}$. \end{proposition}